Risk-based thinking has been given a far more prominent role in the ISO 9001:2015 standard than it’s received in the past.

-The ISO 9001:2015 update rather obliquely defines risk as the “effect of uncertainty.”
+ISO 9001 rather obliquely defines risk as the “effect of uncertainty.”
 The standard goes on to outline that risk is the “deviation from the expected,” and can come in both positive and negative forms.

 Additionally, the standard notes that risk largely pertains to potential events, and is expressed primarily as the likelihood and consequence of such potential events.

 For most organizations, this definition leaves a lot to be desired.

 While this will sound like an incredibly open-ended and vague definition of a crucial term, this is in line with what the ISO 9001 standard is meant to be.
 As an internationally recognized standard, ISO 9001 needs to be applicable to as many industries and organizations as possible.
 Hence the vague definition of a term as important as risk.

 Because of the broad definition, it is up to an organization to define what risk means for their business.
 This needs to be a comprehensive assessment and will be tailored to that company.
 Any organization that operates under the ISO 9001:2015 standard will have a definition of risk that is specific to their business.